Pain is the curse of consciousness.

 - Child Prodigy: The creator may have been this.

-- Description Porn: Used to complement much of the Scenery Gorn, which instills a grotesque sense of wonder.
+- Description Porn: Used to complement much of the gory details, which instils a grotesque sense of wonder.

 - Deus ex Machina: Literally.
 The entire issue is resolved when God sends the Angel of Death to kill the fetus monster and make the Earth habitable again.